x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/migrate-g-suite-mailboxes.md

 In this task, you'll first verify to Microsoft 365 or Office 365 that you own the domain you used for your G Suite accounts.

 > [!NOTE]
-> Another option is to use the *your company name*.onmicrosoft.com domain that is included with your Microsoft 365 or Office 365 or Microsoft 365 subscription instead of using your own custom domain.
+> Another option is to use the *your company name*.onmicrosoft.com domain that is included with your Microsoft 365 or Office 365 subscription instead of using your own custom domain.
 In that case, you can just add users as described in [Add users individually or in bulk](https://docs.microsoft.com/microsoft-365/admin/add-users/add-users) and omit this task.
 Most people, however, prefer to use their own domain.

 Domain verification is a task you will go through as you set up Microsoft 365 or Office 365.
-During setup, the Microsoft 365 or Office 365 setup wizard provides you with a TXT record you will add at your domain host provider.
+During setup, the setup wizard provides you with a TXT record you will add at your domain host provider.
 See [Add a domain to Microsoft 365](https://docs.microsoft.com/microsoft-365/admin/setup/add-domain) for the steps to complete in Microsoft 365 admin center, and choose a domain registrar from the two following options to see how to complete add the TXT record that your DNS host provider.

 - **Your current DNS host provider is Google**: If you purchased your domain from Google and they are the DNS hosting provider, follow these instructions: [Create DNS records when your domain is managed by Google (Go Daddy)](https://docs.microsoft.com/microsoft-365/admin/dns/create-dns-records-at-godaddy).